umdsais/puppet-nagios/README.md

 Name of the Nagios template to inherit from.
 Default: `undef`

 ##### `servicegroups`
-One or more servicegroups that this service should be a member of.
-Default: `$title`
+One or more additional servicegroups that this service should be a member of.
+It will automatically be added to a servicegroup with the same name as the check.
+Default: `undef`

 ##### `add_servicegroup`
 Whether to automatically create the servicegroup that this service belongs to by default.
 Default: `true`